canada-ca/open-source-logiciel-libre/en/standards/publishing-open-source-code.md

 ### Approvals

-Similar to open data or information covered by the Open Government Directive, the release of open source code under open source software (OSS) licences, requires appropriate department or agency approvals.
+Similar to open data or information covered by the [Directive on Open Government](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108), the release of open source code under open source software licences, requires appropriate department or agency approvals.
-Currently this is assumed to be the Assistant Deputy Minister (ADM), or any other person named by the ADM, (because of the assignment of rights by an open source software licence) and the Information Management Senior Official (IMSO) of departments and agencies (like open information).
+Because of the required assignment of rights by an open source software licence, the Assistant Deputy Minister (ADM), or any other person named by the ADM is responsible for approving the releases of open source code.
-Delegation should be considered to encourage the release of source code under an open source licence as easily as possible.
+Delegation to the Information Management Senior Official (IMSO) of departments and agencies (like open information) should be considered.

 **notes** needs to be confirmed + delegation of authority

 ### Copyright

 The [Ownership of Copyright](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that where any work is, or has been, prepared or published by or under the direction or control of Her Majesty or any government department, the copyright in the work shall, subject to any agreement with the author, belong to Her Majesty.
 This applies to source code developed by Government of Canada employees.

 However, Government of Canada employees have [Moral Rights](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-8) and as the author of a work has the right to the integrity of the work and the right to be associated with the work as its author by name or under a pseudonym and the right to remain anonymous.

-#### Identify yourself as an employee of the Government of Canada
+#### Identify as an employee of the Government of Canada

-Use your full name and Government of Canada email address for all code contributions to public repositories while performing your public servant duties.
+Employees must use their full name and Government of Canada email address for all code contributions to public repositories while acting within the scope of their duties or employment.

 #### Crown Procurement Contracts